On propagation of information in quantum many-body systems: Acknowledgment

 \section{Acknowledgment}

 The first author is grateful to Jeremy Faupin, Marius Lemm, and Avy Soffer for enjoyable and fruitful collaborations.
 Both authors thank M.~Lemm for helpful remarks on the manuscript and the very useful observation \eqref{NNX}.
 The research of I.M.S. is supported in part by NSERC Grant NA7901.
-J. Zhang is supported by DNRF Grant CPH-GEOTOP-DNRF151, DAHES Fellowship Grant 2076-00006B, DFF Grant 7027-00110B, and the Carlsberg Foundation Grant CF21-0680.
-His research was also supported in part by NSERC Grant NA7901.
+J.Z.~is supported by National Key R \& D Program of China Grant 2022YFA100740, China Postdoctoral Science Foundation Grant 2024T170453, National Natural Science Foundation of China Grant 12401602, and the Shuimu Scholar program of Tsinghua University.
+His research was also supported in part by DNRF Grant CPH-GEOTOP-DNRF151, DAHES Fellowship Grant 2076-00006B, DFF Grant 7027-00110B, and the Carlsberg Foundation Grant CF21-0680, and NSERC Grant NA7901.
 Parts of this work were done while the second author was visiting MIT.
+Earlier version of parts of this work has appeared as a chapter in J.Z.'s PhD thesis at the University of Copenhagen.